-23.2 Adjustments to the Confidence Interval for Estimating a Population Mean
+Module 23 Confidence Interval for Estimating a Population Mean

-- Construct a confidence interval to estimate a population mean when conditions are met and a population standard deviation ( $\sigma$ ) is not known.
-Interpret the confidence interval in context. - Explain the effect on the margin of error when we change sample size or confidence level.
+- Construct a confidence interval to estimate a population mean when conditions are met and a population standard deviation (σ) is not known. - Interpret the confidence interval in context. - Explain the effect on the margin of error when we change sample size or confidence level.